goodbomb/react-redux-webpack-starter/README.md

 The full set of style lint rules are found in the ```.stylelintrc``` file.
 See [the StyleLint rule definitions][StyleLintDefs] for a full explanation fo what each rukle does.

-These rules are not set in stone.
-EA does not currently have a standard, so if there is a good reason to modify one of the rules, make your case to the Front End Lead.
+These rules are not set in stone, so if there is a good reason to modify one of the rules, make your case.

 ## Tests